Position: Token Taxes Can Mitigate AI's Economic Risks: Alternative Views

-\textbf{A2: \textit{A FLOP tax is preferable to a token tax}} A FLOP-based tax directly levied on compute represents one of the most serious alternatives to a token tax.
+A FLOP-based tax directly levied on compute represents one of the most serious alternatives to a token tax.
 Compute-based thresholds are already applied as regulatory proxies for model capability and risk in AI legislation such as the EU AI Act and Biden's executive order 14110 \cite{act2024eu, eo14110_biden2023}.
+Both use training compute (measured in FLOPs) as a proxy for model capability and risk, and recent technical reports by the European Commission’s Joint Research Centre explore how cumulative compute can be measured and verified for this purpose \cite{meltzer2022european}.
+Instead of taxing tokens at the point of sale, governments could implement a levy on computing.

+While FLOP taxes may be easier to audit than token taxes, they are less flexible than token taxes.
+Inference occurs across diverse deployments, including fine-tuned and hosted models - information which is captured by tokens but not captured by FLOPs.
+By auditing tokens, we are able to provide a more granular, though technically challenging, basis for taxation by defining different tax rates and norm rates for models.

+Furthermore, FLOPs are an unstable measure of the economic value displaced by AI.
+Imagine that a model provider, $M$, offers a model that generates code for a website with a fixed prompt.
+Initially, the model requires $F$ FLOPs to generate 1000 output tokens.
+Now assume that over time, $M$ makes optimizations to its model which enable it to generate the same 1000 output tokens with $\frac{F}{2}$ FLOPs.
+Those 1000 tokens displace the same magnitude of economic value, yet the FLOP tax paid would be half of what the company paid before.
+By contrast, the token tax paid would remain constant since the number of output tokens has remained unchanged.
+Thus, a token tax is a more stable proxy for the economic value displaced by AI than a FLOP tax.

-We claim that token taxes and FLOP taxes are not mutually exclusive.
+We also argue that token taxes and FLOP taxes are not mutually exclusive.
 An optimal policy framework might combine token taxes with FLOP taxes in a hybrid approach which leverages the enforcement advantages of FLOP taxes while preserving the consumption-based and equity-promoting features of token taxes.
 Indeed, we welcome proposals to combine FLOP taxes with token taxes.

-\textbf{A3: \textit{AI superpowers can veto token taxes}} A further objection to token taxes is geopolitical; Since AI superpowers (the USA and China) contain the vast majority of the AI supply chain, they are able to leverage their economic and diplomatic power to veto or undermine token tax regimes proposed by smaller nations seeking to implement AI-related legislation \cite{emery2025international}.
-Contentious negotiations surrounding Digital Services Taxes (DSTs) applied in many European countries serve as a precedent.
-To mitigate these trade tensions and retaliation from AI superpowers, we argue that regional agreements by coalitions of the willing could be established.
-The EU's market size and regulatory capacity enabled successful implementation of the GDPR and the AI Act despite U.S. opposition \cite{act2024eu}.
-A coordinated token tax by a coalition of the willing would be much harder to veto than unilateral national measures.